Kasui92/dotfiles/README.md

 # dotfiles

-This repository provides a modular dotfiles setup.
+This repository provides a modular dotfiles setup with an easy-to-use command-line interface.

 ## Installation